 - Paper plate – or anything to hold the paint.

 I use affiliate links so I can afford to keep doing this.
 Hope it saves you time.
 See my disclosure policy.

 Steps to make stencil painting

 Step 1 – Paint Your Base Canvas

-It doesn’t matter if you are starting with a piece of wood, cutting board, canvas, bulletin board.
-The first step is to paint your base color.
+It doesn’t matter if you are starting with a piece of wood, cutting board, canvas or bulletin board.
+The first thing to do is paint your base color.
 I used a paint sample from Home Depot so I didn’t have to buy a lot of the color.
-I recommend choosing a dark or vivid color as you base.
+I recommend choosing a dark or vivid color as your base.